 With removal of the U.S. National Telecommunications and Information Administration (NTIA) as a perceived enforcement body over ICANN, the CCWG-Accountability requires a method to ensure that decisions produced by community accountability mechanisms can be enforced, including in situations where the Board may object to the results.

-The CCWG-Accountability recommends creating a new entity that will act at the direction of the community to exercise and enforce Community Powers. .
+The CCWG-Accountability recommends creating a new entity that will act at the direction of the community to exercise and enforce Community Powers.
 The entity will take the form of a California unincorporated association and be given the role of sole designator of ICANN’s Directors and will have the ability to enforce directly or indirectly the Community Powers.
 The entity will be referred to as the “Empowered Community.”

-As permitted under California law, the Empowered Community will have the statutory power to appoint and remove ICANN Board Directors (whether an individual Director or the entire Board).
+As permitted under California law, the Empowered Community will have the power to appoint and, with that, the statutory power to remove ICANN Board Directors (whether an individual Director or the entire Board).
 Other powers, such as the power to approve or reject amendments to the Articles of Incorporation and Bylaws may be provided to the Empowered Community.

 The CCWG-Accountability accepts that its statutory power will be limited as described above and that this is sufficient given: